LatherioK0818/reading-notes/class201notes/class01.md

 **What is an HTML attribute?**

-HTML attribute is a piece of markup language that can be used to adujst the behavior of an HTML element.
-Attrivutes contain etxra information aboutvthe elemnet that won't appear in the content.
+HTML attribute is a piece of markup language that can be used to adjustst the behavior of an HTML element.
+Attrivutes contain etxra information about the element that won't appear in the content.
 The requirements for an attribute are :

 1. `A space between it and the element name.`